padrinobook/padrinobook/chapters/login_and_registration.md

 \end{aside}

-### Add Confirmation Code and Confirmation Attributes for the User Model
+#### Add Confirmation Code and Confirmation Attributes to the User Model

-Create a good migration which fits to the task we want to do:
+Create a migration and add the fields to the file:

 ```sh